Internet / E-Safety

 Click on the button to access the website and get the free app.

-While lots of us are working from home it is really important to make sure that we all stay safe online.
 There are lots of apps, games and websites that allow children to chat to other people and it’s vital that we know how to keep them safe if they are accessing these.

 We would recommend that your child only uses their device under the supervision of an adult but it’s important for them to know what to do if they see/hear something online that makes them feel uncomfortable, worried or upset.